Anton Seuffert

-Anton Seuffert (1815 – 6 August 1887) was born in Bohemia.
+Anton Seuffert (c.
+1815 – 6 August 1887) was born in Bohemia.
 He was a cabinetmaker with a particular expertise in the art of marquetry.

 Anton Seuffert, also known as Anton Seufert, learned his craft from his father, Anton Seufert senior, who was also a cabinetmaker.
 Seuffert worked in Vienna for the Austrian furniture manufacturing company Leistler, rising to the position of foreman.
 He was sent by his firm to England in order to assemble furniture for the royal places and also to set up the firm's large display of luxury wooden furniture for the Great Exhibition of 1851 in London.
 He stayed in England for several years and married Anna Piltz in 1855 or 1856.
 He emigrated to New Zealand from London on the ship Caduceus with his wife and two children, Josefieni, and William, and arrived in Auckland on 19 May 1859 (surname was spelt Senfick/Senfert).
 The family settled in Auckland and increased by a further five children.
 Juliena was born in September 1860, Augusta Amelia in August 1862, Albert in October 1864, Charles Antonis in March 1867 and the youngest Adolf Herman in October 1869.
 Adolf died of typhoid fever at 11 years of age.

 For nearly thirty years Seuffert made fine furniture for the houses of wealthy families in New Zealand and overseas experimenting with and using the native timbers of New Zealand.
 It is possible that he first became familiar with New Zealand timbers while he was in London through his contact with Johann Levien who had spent several years in New Zealand.
 Certainly the demands of the marquetry technique ensured that Sueffert became an expert in the properties of New Zealand timber and it is likely he made detailed studies of native woods to maximise the impact of his intricate designs.